 That aside, He is still the same God, wanting the same dedication and loyalty from us.
 He wants us to serve Him and seek relationship with Him.
 He is with us, offering the same grace and mercy that he offered to the nation of Israel.
 He loves us and doesn’t want to see us suffer for our sin.

 He tells the nation of Israel in Hosea 8:7 that “They sow the wind and reap the whirlwind.”

 This farming analogy reminds us that Israel had planted the wind of sin and idol worship; now they would harvest the tornado of devastating events.
 Hosea was warning them of how their rebellion could come back to harm them.

 And God wants to start plowing through the soil of their hearts.

-And then, God says through Hosea, “Sow for yourselves righteousness, reap the fruit of unfailing love, and break up your unplowed ground, for it is time to seek the Lord until He comes and showers righteousness on you.”
+Next, God says through Hosea, “Sow for yourselves righteousness, reap the fruit of unfailing love, and break up your unplowed ground, for it is time to seek the Lord until He comes and showers righteousness on you.”

-I really had to think about that.
+I really had to think about those words.

 What does that mean?

 In a simple sense, this means that we have to soften our hearts.
 We need to have a change of heart, a change of attitude, turn from our sin and begin seeking God and we will be blessed.

 How does God do that?